PunGrumpy/block-blitz/README.md

 A modern take on classic block-falling puzzle games, built with Next.js and TypeScript.

-> [!NOTE]
+> [!WARNING]
 > This project was developed as part of the Computer Games Programming course exit examination.
-Any similarity to existing games is for educational purposes only.

 ![Block Blitz Game Preview](/public/preview.png)